GOODBYE VISUAL BASIC, GOODBYE

 Family and tradition

 Tradition and family are supremely important in Shinto practice.
 This is often expressed through ancestor worship and even “tradition-worship”.
 Of course family is important to God.
 The Bible teaches us to honor our parents and to give importance to the family, but in Luke 14:26 Jesus clearly set honoring the Lord above all other relationships, even familial ones.
-I have found that the best way to approach Japanese culture regarding familial relationships is to emphasize that sincerely obeying God is the way to bless to one’s family, even if it means going against Shinto traditions in some ways.
+I have found that the best way to approach Japanese culture regarding familial relationships is to emphasize that sincerely obeying God is the best way to honor and be a blessing to one’s family, even if it means going against Shinto traditions in some ways.

 Another affirmation of Shinto is matsuri to honor local deities or ancestral spirits.
 Almost every shrine in Japan has its own matsuri, originally held to influence things like the harvest or the local fishing.
 Christians believe all humans were created to worship and enjoy their creator and the beauty of dance, art, music, ceremony and ritual should all be purposed to honor and thank the true God and true source of blessings.
 As missionaries and ambassadors of our faith we need to identify and affirm the beauty and harmony in Japanese traditions that can serve to honor God, and at the same time clearly explain why animistic and pantheistic practices are contrary to God’s will.
 Our human artistic expression echoes the ultimate beauty in Christ, which is what the Japanese heart is really searching for.